jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Viewing employee records_

-Your Azure SQL database is now populated with customers, products, and orders.
+Your Azure SQL Database is now populated with customers, products, and orders.
 You will be adding additional functionality to your database in a later exercise to provide row-level security.
 The next step is to create an Azure API service to access and expose your Azure SQL data to other apps and services.

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure SQL API service ##

-In most modern app development scenarios data is stored remotely, either in an on-premises database server, or in the cloud, as with Azure SQL databases.
+In most modern app development scenarios data is stored remotely, either in an on-premises database server, or in the cloud, as with Azure SQL Databases.
 In order to access and expose this data in a reusable way, a data-access layer should be created, providing a simple mechanism to perform actions, such as creating, updating, and deleting records.
 In this exercise you will create an Azure API App to serve as a data layer between your SQL Azure database and the Windows Store app you will create in a later exercise.

 To create an Azure API App to access data: